Brunch & Batter

 Ingredients for burrata peach salad on a wood background.

+Step 1.
 Gather all your ingredients.
-Slice your tomatoes and peaches.
+Slice the tomatoes and peaches.

 Tomatoes and peaches on a salad plate.

-Scatter the tomatoes and peaches evenly over your serving dish or platter.
+Step 2.
+Scatter the tomatoes and peaches evenly over a serving dish or platter.

 Tomatoes, peaches and burrata on a round plate.

-Tear up the burrata, and spread out evenly over the peaches and tomatoes, arranging them in a pretty pattern.
+Step 3.
+Tear the burrata, and spread it evenly over the peaches and tomatoes, arranging them in a pretty pattern.

 Tomatoes, peaches, and burrata on a salad plate.

-For the dressing, I don't make a vinaigrette.
-I prefer to drizzle the olive oil and balsamic over the tomatoes and peaches and season as I go.
-For me it depends on the sweetness of the fruit, so use your judgment when dressing the salad.
+• Season as you go.
+For the dressing, I prefer to drizzle the olive oil and balsamic over the tomatoes and peaches and season to taste.
+For me, it depends on the sweetness of the fruit, so use your judgment when dressing the salad.

 Substitutions and variations